audience-focus

 Why flexibility matters too

 Some readers need less motion, not more.
 That is why reading modes matters as much as raw speed.
 If the page feels too intense, slow down or switch modes.
 If the inner voice keeps dragging the session, read how to reduce subvocalization.
 If the problem is visual fatigue instead of inner speech, go straight to change fonts, themes, and speed.
+And if you are weighing focus support against print-decoding needs, a reading app for dyslexia covers a closely related set of controls.

 Why trust still matters